Zheondre/CPlusplus/comp4/ps7/ps7a/ps7a-readme.txt

  *  Indicate which parts you think are working, and describe
  *    how you know that they're working.
  **********************************************************************/
 I did not complete the whole assignment.
+I went back to do more work on it since I had seen I read the directions wrong it almost works.

 /**********************************************************************